 HCAIs are infections acquired as a result of healthcare interventions.
 Clostridium difficile (C.difficile) and methicillin-resistant staphylococcus aureus (MRSA) bacteremia are the most common.
 C.difficile is a type of bacterial infection that can affect the digestive system, causing diarrhoea, fever and painful abdominal cramps - and sometimes more serious complications.
 The bacteria does not normally affect healthy people, but because some antibiotics remove the 'good bacteria' in the gut that protect against C.difficile, people on these antibiotics are at greater risk.

 The MRSA bacteria is often carried on the skin and inside the nose and throat.
 It is a particular problem in hospitals because if it gets into a break in the skin it can cause serious infections and blood poisoning.
 It is also more difficult to treat than other bacterial infections as it is resistant to a number of widely-used antibiotics.

 We have a zero tolerance policy to infections and are working towards eradicating them.
 If the number of actual cases is greater than the target then we have not improved enough.
 The table below shows the number of infections we have had this month and results for the year to date.

-The rigorous Root Cause Analysis is in place to determine whether a ‘ lapse in care’ occurred for the 12 Cdifficile cases during the month of October and as a result this number may be subject to change.
+The rigorous Root Cause Analysis is in place to determine whether a ‘lapse in care’ occurred for the 6 C.difficile cases during the month of January 2018 and as a result this number may be subject to change.

 |Improvement target (year to date)||97||0|

-The pressure ulcer numbers include all pressure ulcers that occured from 72 hours after admission to this Trust
+The pressure ulcer numbers include all pressure ulcers that occurred from 72 hours after admission to this Trust.

 This measure includes all falls in the hospital that resulted in injury, categorised as moderate, severe or death, regardless of cause.
 This includes avoidable and unavoidable falls sustained at any time during the hospital admission.